scozic/jxapi-core/README.md

 ## Using the Wrapper

 When demo snippets successfully run, your wrapper module is ready to be used.
 Add it as a dependency of your main project that needs to communicate with the API, and instantiate it just like in demo snippets.
+See [Using the wrapper](./doc/manual/UsingTheWrapper.md) guide.

 ## Supported Exchanges
 TODO!
 Currently under development :)